lumeland/lume.land/plugins/paginate.md

 | `size` | `10`               | Number of elements per page                                                             |
 | `url`  | `(n) => page-${n}` | The function to generate the URL of each page.
 It receives the page number as argument. |

-This helper returns a generator.
+This helper returns an array.
 Each item has the following values:

 ```js
 for (const page of paginate(posts, options)) {